Processes - FQA

 The successfully implemented automation saves time in administration and reduces errors.
 It improves data quality and relieves employees of routine tasks.

-How do I make the onboarding process simple?
+How can I simplify the onboarding process?

 How do I integrate a new HR system?

-What challenges are there in implementing HR processes?
+What challenges arise when implementing HR processes?

-Which key performance indicators (KPIs) are important for HR processes?
+Which Key Performance Indicators (KPIs) are important for HR processes?

 KPIs describe the performance of the process.